comp426-2023-spring/a01-HadiaShehwar/README.md

 https://nodejs.dev/learn/error-handling-in-nodejs

-~~You are also going to want to make Node exit the process if there is no file available or if there is some other error.
-Like it says in the comments, you don't have to be nice about that.
-Also, remember, that the exit code for "everything is super great" is `0` and the exit code for "oh no" is `1`.~~

-~~That's important.~~
-> Do not worry about using process.exit(1) for this assignment since what we really care about here is the error handling itself.

 #### The minimist module

 Finally, we want our script to accept a command line argument to set the port number.